godstaker/transaction_api/README.md

 ## Architecture

 The architecture follows a modular design with separate pipelines for application deployment and infrastructure provisioning.
+The application is currently fully deployed on GKE.
 Here’s a high-level diagram:

 ![transaction_api](https://github.com/user-attachments/assets/cbf227e6-912a-4f6d-8b95-1c5578787c39)
+**Note: The Cloudsql instance is not actually being used, it is to be completed at a later stage to decouple the application**

 1. **CI/CD Pipeline for Application**:
    - Triggers on code commits, to the the Main branch.